 Web Design: Comparing WordPress vs Magento

 As e-commerce continues to grow in leaps and bounds many small businesses are finding their feet each passing day using simple web development platforms.
 Among the more popular options today include WordPress that supports e-commerce using plug-in’s such as Woocommerce or Magento to handle transactions.
+If one were to check this page out, they’d understand why many of the prominent websites like WordPress support e-commerce.
 Like many other blogs the comparison of the two is a question many budding developers and online store owners would like to have answered.

 Both these tools have specific strengths and weaknesses and can be used to perform most online business transaction requirements: so which of the two is better?

 WordPress vs Magento: Main Issues